mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 }
 ```

-Under the CSS specification, @import and $namespace rules should precede all style rules in the style sheet.
+Under the CSS specification, @import and @namespace rules should precede all style rules in the style sheet.
 Mimcss doesn't impose such a restriction: when Mimcss inserts the CSS rules into the DOM, it creates the @import statements first and the @namespace rules second, followed by other rules - regardless of their position in the style definition class.
 Mimcss will ignore any @import and @namespace rules specified under the nested grouping rules, such as @media and @supports - also in accordance with the CSS specification.

 The majority of CSS rules require specifying values for the style properties and that's what the next unit will cover.